Policy Number: 185

 A. Types of Leave

-For those leaves described below which the employee is aware of in advance, the employee must provide his or her supervisor with reasonable advance notice.
-Taking of such leave is subject to the supervisor's approval.
+For those leaves described below which the employee is aware of in advance, the employee must provide his or her supervisor with reasonable advance notice and appropriate documentation to support the leave.
+Taking such leave is subject to the supervisor's approval.
 The supervisor may request documentation from the employee to support the granting of leave.

 1. Closure Due to Adverse Conditions

-Administrative leave will be granted to compensate employees on occasions when the university is declared to be officially closed due to adverse conditions as described in HOOP Policy 85 University Official Closure Status for Emergency, Disaster or Severe Weather.
+Administrative leave will be granted at the direction of the President on occasions when the university is declared to be officially closed due to adverse conditions as described in HOOP Policy 85 University Official Closure Status for Emergency, Disaster or Severe Weather.

 2. Volunteer Firefighters and Emergency Medical Services Volunteers

 Employees who are volunteer firefighters or emergency medical services volunteers will be granted a paid administrative leave of absence not to exceed five working days each fiscal year for attending training schools conducted by state agencies.
 This leave of absence may also be granted to volunteer firefighters or emergency medical services volunteers for the purpose of responding to emergency fire or medical situations.
-Employees must notify their supervisors, or designated alternates, prior to responding.
+Employees must notify their supervisors, or designated alternates, prior to responding to emergency situations.